 ALCP is currently in Phase 3 (2017-2021)

-The case for MSD series
+Making the case for MSD

-The BEAM Exchange’s case for MSD series provides ready-to-go presentations and accompanying notes.
+The BEAM Exchange’s Making the case for MSD series provides ready-to-go presentations and accompanying notes.
 They are designed to increase awareness and understanding of what programmes that use the MSD approach look like in practice, their ambition and results.